Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Introduction

 \section{Introduction}

-Quantitative Structure-Activity Relationship (QSAR) models constitute the cornerstone of modern in silico drug discovery \cite{cherkasov2014qsar}.
-QSAR models are regression or classification models that predict the relationship between molecular features of compounds and a target property or bioactivity.
-They have been extensively used in modern computer-aided drug design to accelerate drug candidate identification while reducing costs associated with molecular synthesis and wet lab experiments.
-QSAR models are usually trained using traditional molecular representations, such as molecular descriptors and fingerprints built or computed using widely known algorithms on single compounds.
-Although these molecular representations are interpretable and often yield good classification results, they are limited in the molecular information they encode.
-For instance, molecular descriptors such as molecular weight or \textit{cLogP} (partition coefficient octanol/water) value might have a high correlation to specific properties, such as water solubility or boiling point, but might not be appropriate for those tasks where capturing aspects of the molecular structure is crucial, such as molecular docking.
-Because of this, there is an increasing interest in exploring new, enriched representations that take into account multiple aspects of the molecule at once \cite{chuang2020learning}.
+Quantitative Structure-Activity Relationship (QSAR) models constitute the cornerstone of modern in silico drug discovery \cite{wu2020we, wu2021hyperbolic, cherkasov2014qsar}.
+QSAR models are regression or classification models that predict the relationship between molecular features of compounds and a target property.
+They are extensively used in modern drug discovery to accelerate drug candidate identification while reducing costs associated with molecular synthesis and wet lab experiments.
+QSAR models are usually trained using traditional molecular representations, such as molecular descriptors and fingerprints, which are computed using widely known algorithms \cite{todeschini2009molecular}.
+Although these molecular representations are well-established and often yield good classification results, there is an increasing interest in exploring new, enriched representations that take into account multiple aspects of the molecule \cite{chuang2020learning}.

-Deep learning applied to Natural Language Processing (NLP) has experienced a prolific development during the last decade, and many techniques initially developed for text have been increasingly applied to other domains \cite{elton2019deep, chen2018rise, bouhedjar2020natural}.
-In computer-aided drug design, research efforts have been put on designing novel techniques for learning rich molecular representations, yielding numerous novel algorithms for this task during the last years \cite{chuang2020learning, elton2019deep, david2020molecular}.
-In contrast to traditional molecular representations, learned molecular embeddings can be tailored to be low dimensional and versatile while still capturing diverse information about physical-chemical properties, molecular structure and bioactivity.
-Besides, unsupervised methods for obtaining molecular embeddings inspired by NLP techniques can be adapted to use widely available sequential representations of molecules, such as SMILES formulas \cite{weininger1988smiles}.
-Therefore, such representations are promising as they can benefit from large ensembles of unlabeled compounds.
+Deep learning techniques applied to Natural Language Processing (NLP), originally developed for text, have experienced a prolific development during the last decade and are being increasingly applied to other domains \cite{elton2019deep, chen2018rise, bouhedjar2020natural}.
+In drug design, significant research efforts have been put on designing novel techniques for learning rich molecular representations during the last years \cite{chuang2020learning, elton2019deep, david2020molecular}.
+These representations, which we refer to as \textit{molecular embeddings}, can be trained in different ways to capture diverse information about physical-chemical properties, molecular structure and bioactivity.
+In addition, unsupervised representation learning methods inspired by NLP approaches can be adapted to use huge amounts of molecular information in SMILES format \cite{weininger1988smiles}, thus benefiting from the inherent diversity in large ensembles of unlabeled compounds.